Author: Melody Jones

 Networking For Your MBA Applications

-Last week, Vantage Point MBA Senior Consultant, Katie M., hosted a webinar on GMAT Club’s YouTube channel on a very timely topic: networking for your MBA applications.
-In the already subjective application process, “networking” can seem particularly abstract or can be simply another “thing” on your long MBA application to-do list.
-What is it exactly?
-Do you...
+Last week, Vantage Point MBA Senior Consultant Katie M. hosted a webinar on GMAT Club's YouTube channel.
+She tackled a timely topic: networking for your MBA applications.
+In the already subjective application process, "networking" can seem particularly abstract.
+It can feel like simply another item on your long MBA application to-do list.
+What is it exactly?...

 HBS is Due in Less Than Two Weeks